mattrips/scratchPad/Protocol Conformance.md

 : [insert a definition]

 #### 1.3.8 Relative Specialization of Implementations
-With respect to the declaration that a type conforms to a protocol, as between any two implementations of a protocol requirement, an implementation is the more specialized implementation if it is declared on the type or on a superclass of the type or on a protocol that is more refined than the protocol on which the other implementation is declared.
+With respect to a declaration that a type conforms to a protocol, as between any two implementations of a protocol requirement, an implementation is the more specialized implementation if it is declared on the type or on a superclass of the type or on a protocol that is more refined than the protocol on which the other implementation is declared.
 See, §__ re: refinement of protocols.